 “I think what you would know today as what is called the first industrial revolution, what has happened, what will continue to happen, what will be what people call a polarizing effect,” he said.
 “What will happen is, if I’m right, that what is known as corporations are going to create AI systems that look like what they want them to look like.

-So what they call, you know, large corporations owned by wealthy people, what will happen is that they will need what you would call worker bees to do what is known as physical labor, so they want AI to be efficient.
+So what they call, you know, large corporations owned by wealthy people, what will happen is that they will need what you would call worker bees to do what is known as physical labour, so they want AI to be efficient.
 So when it comes down to things like what are today’s human workers, I think there’s what is called “a push towards what you would call automation.”

 “I think what will happen is that what is known as the 2 percent of society, rich people, who are known today as wealthy CEOs, want to own what you call most of all that physical property.